tbm/homepage/content/debian/kirkwood/qnap/ts-41x/serial.md

 <h1>Connecting a serial console to the QNAP TS-410, TS-410U, TS-412, TS-419P, TS-419P+.
 TS-419P II, TS-419U, TS-420 and TS-421</h1>

-If you want to connect a serial console to the QNAP TS-41x/TS-42x, you'll need a 3.3V TTL to RS-232 level shifter.
-The serial connector is marked as CN1 and is of type JST PHR-4.
+If you want to connect a serial console to the QNAP TS-41x/TS-42x, you'll need a TTL to RS-232 level shifter.
+Unfortunately, there are several revisions of the TS-41x/TS-42x mainboard that behave differently in terms of the serial console.
+The description below works on my TS-419P+ but unfortunately I don't know the revision of the mainboard since I don't have this device anymore.
+I've been told that the QV20 V1.2 mainboard uses 5V rather than 3.3V and that the QV20 V2.1 mainboard has no jumper to change between LCD and serial.

+On my TS-419P+, the serial connector is marked as CN1 and is of type JST PHR-4.
+You need a 3.3V TTL to RS-232 level shifter.
 The pin layout is as follows (from the top to the bottom):

 <ul>
 <li>TX</li>